An incredible TV show idea

 My idea for a TV show came to me in an epiphany in July of 2013.
 By February of 2014, I had the details flushed out and registered it with the Writers Guild, but I have various sealed and dated copies going back to July.
 I managed to get it to a few people, including one production company, and I think aspects of the idea are already being stolen (and turned into garbage).

 You might think I am only interested in selling the rights, but actually, it would be great to co-produce the show with an actual television producer; The reason being, it is a show that I would like to watch myself, and keeping some ownership of the rights would ensure it does not deviate too far from my vision, which is quite clear.
-Any interested parties can contact me at shapeshifter12daveconklin.net.
-I have omitted a lot of behind-the-scenes technical details from the following treatment.
-The entire treatment is somewhat longer.
-I also have a preliminary drawing of the tar and feather machine, and some comedy sketch ideas.
+Any interested parties can contact me at davedaveconklin.net.
+I have omitted a lot of behind-the-scenes technical details from the following treatment, plus a couple things that complete the idea, the "icing on the cake," as it were.
+The entire treatment is somewhat longer, and better.
+Beyond that, I have a preliminary drawing of the tar and feather machine, and some comedy sketch ideas.

 “Don’t Laugh” a sketch comedy television concept by Dave Conklin.
 WG-East #R30755, reg. date 3/17/14.